jfroelich/rss-reader/src/parse-feed-notes.md

 ** walking children seems to be slower than querySelector, revert to using it, but think of a way to maintain strictness
 ** will get a nominal perf benefit, this is not crucial

+# Improve entity handling

+I am occassionally seeing an error like the following in the console:

+Error: This page contains the following errors:error on line 803 at column 54:
+Entity 'mdash' not defined
+at parse_xml (parse-feed.js:19)
+at parse_feed (parse-feed.js:10)
+at parse_fetched_feed (parse-fetched-feed.js:9)
+at poll_feed (poll.js:219)

+It may be because I am allowing for the html mime type for xml, then trying to parse the html as xml, and this is the cause of the error.
+If that is the case I suppose I could try a few alternatives.
+I could parse feeds as html.
+I could disallow the html mime type.
+I could switch between parsing as html or xml depending on the server's response type.

+Or, I could preprocess the text and try to fix entities.
+For example, see https://stackoverflow.com/questions/5972143 .
+The second answer provides that
+"HTML entity names are not valid in XML without defining them with <!ENTITY name ...> as you pointed out.
+But numeric entities will do the trick."
+This means I could run through all the named entities and convert them into numeric entities.